swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 **Avoid abbreviations** Prefer full descriptive names.
 If a domain term has a conventional abbreviation, name the public parameter in full and reserve the abbreviation for internal use only.

 **Avoid C-style prefixes on constant names** (e.g. `_kMyConstant`).
 Use descriptive names instead.

+**Do not prefix internal types with an underscore.** Swift's access control already conveys visibility.
+A leading `_` is redundant.

 **Keep type names and file names in sync.** If a file defines a single primary type, name the file after that type.